-I. SEXUAL HARASSMENT, TITLE IX, (BOE POLICY 6.12)
+I. SEXUAL HARASSMENT, Title IX, (BOE Policy 6.12)

-In accordance with the Office of Civil Rights Title IX regulations, sexual harassment, as defined in Board Policy and herein, in any form that is directed toward students is prohibited.
+Sexual harassment, as defined in Board Policy and herein, in any form that is directed toward students is prohibited.
 Persons who violate the policy will be subject to the full range of disciplinary consequences, up to and including termination (for employees), and expulsion (for students) as dictated by the nature and severity of the violation and other relevant considerations.
 If appropriate, the circumstances constituting the violation may be reported to law enforcement agencies or child welfare agencies for further investigation and action.
 The Board reserves the right to modify these policies and procedures in order to comply with applicable law.
 In the event that any court, agency, commission, legislative body, or other authority of competent jurisdiction issues a finding that limits the validity or enforceability of Title IX or its implementing regulations, in whole or in part, the Board's policies and procedures shall be deemed modified and/or limited to the extent necessary to comply with any applicable court, agency, commission, legislative body, or other authority's finding or order.